 - 2.3.
-MILESTONES AND DELIVERABLES: The successful Offeror will be able to assist the Agency to meet the following expected milestones and deliverables: - 2.3.1.
-Be able to begin updating existing program administration functions within 30 days of the award notice. - 2.3.2.
-Be able to complete implementation of program administration as specified in this RFP within 90 days of the contract start date. - 2.3.3.
-Provide ad hoc support as determined by the Agency from time to time. - 1.
+MILESTONES AND DELIVERABLES: The successful Offeror will be able to assist the Agency to meet four initial milestones and deliverables: - 2.3.1.
+Be able to start operations (work under this contract) within 30 days of the award notice. - 2.3.2.
+Be able to complete transitioning program administration within 90 days of the contract start date. - 1.
 Provide a workplan/timeline on how the Offeror will meet these milestones.
-Consideration will be given for realistic workplans that can achieve the milestones in ashorter timeline. - 2.
-Describe the project management approach for the development of specific deliverables and for managing ongoing operations.
+Consideration will be given for realistic workplans that can achieve the milestones in ashorter timeline.

+2. Describe the project management approach for the development of specific deliverables and for managing ongoing operations.